 Fund holdings are only observed at the quarterly frequency and industry sub-portfolio returns are not separately reported.
-We therefore calculate the performance of ISPs as follows.
+We therefore calculate ISP performance as follows.

-For every fund at the end of quarter q - 1, we group all stocks in the fund portfolio in one of the 12 Fama-French industries.
-We fix the weights for each stock in these industry groups to be equal to the dollar amount the fund has invested in the stock at the end of quarter q - 1divided by the total dollar amount invested by the fund in all stocks in this Fama-French industry.
-Using the stock-level daily returns from CRSP, we calculate the daily return of the portfolio by aggregating the individual stock returns at the industry level.
+We fix the weights for each stock in each fund's ISP in quarter q to be equal to the dollar amount the fund has invested in the stock at the end of quarter q - 1 divided by the total dollar amount invested by the fund in all stocks in a given Fama-French industry.
+Using daily stock returns from CRSP, we calculate the daily ISP return by aggregating the individual stock returns at the industry level.
 This gives us a series of daily ISP raw returns for all ISPs in our sample.
 Formally, for every stock j, industry i, and day t in quarter q we define the ISP raw return as: